tar1na/mcp-mem0/README_EMBEDDING_URL_SETUP.md

 2. **If `EMBEDDING_API_KEY` is not set**: Use `LLM_API_KEY` for embedding operations
 3. **If neither is set**: Use default provider authentication

+### Empty API Key Handling

+The system supports empty API keys for servers that don't require authentication:

+- **Empty string (`""`)**: Server doesn't require authentication
+- **Not set (`null`)**: Use default authentication behavior
+- **Valid key**: Use the provided API key

+This is useful for:
+- Local development servers
+- Internal servers with IP-based access control
+- Public APIs without authentication
+- Servers using other authentication methods

 ### Debug Logging

 The system will log which URLs and API keys are being used: